Green Streets

 • Deprecated function: Function create_function() is deprecated in require_once() (line 3099 of /home3/gwldrupal/public_html/includes/database/database.inc).

 The Green Streets program works to increase the urban tree canopy in Lawrence by providing FREE trees to city residents and businesses.
-In 2008, we started with an Environmental Justice grant that funded the planting of 18 trees.
-Since then, we’ve grown into a full-time urban forestry program with two foresters and a seasonal tree-planting crew.
+In 2008, we received funding from the Commonwealth’s Environmental Justice Program to pilot an urban forestry program, planting 18 trees that year.
+Since then, Green Streets has grown to a year-round program with the ambitious goal of planting 400 trees per season.
 In 2016 we partnered with the Massachusetts Greening the Gateway Cities program with a goal of planting 2800 trees in a 500-acre planting zone that included the Arlington, South Common, and Colonial Heights neighborhoods.
-In June 2022 we completed our Greening the Gateway Cities project, planting our 2800th tree on Boxford Street.
-Since 2007, Green Streets has planted over 4,300 trees in Lawrence.
+In June 2022 we successfully completed our Greening the Gateway Cities project, planting our 2800th tree on Boxford Street.
+Since 2007, Green Streets has planted over 5,200 trees in Lawrence.

 Request a free tree here or call (978) 974-0770 ext.
 7016.